GaloisInc/saw-script/doc/manual/manual.md

 `crucible_alloc_global`.

 Many C++ names are slightly awkward to deal with in SAW.
-They may be mangled relative to the text that appears in the C++ soruce code.
+They may be mangled relative to the text that appears in the C++ source code.
 SAW currently only understands the mangled names.
 The `llvm-nm` program can be used to show the list of symbols in an LLVM bitcode file, and the `c++filt` program can be used to demangle them, which can help in